 China's economic work in 2022 will adhere to the general principle of "prioritizing stability while pursuing progress", and the macro economy will be characterized by "return to normality, high quality transformation and balanced multi-targeting".
 China will accelerate the construction of a new development pattern, deepen the reform and opening up, adhere to innovation-driven development, advance high-quality development, insist on the supply-side structural reform as the thread, coordinate pandemic prevention and control and economic and social development, coordinate development and security, continue to do well in "six-stability (六穩)" and "six-security (六保)", continue to improve people's livelihood, focus on stabilizing the macro economic, keep the economy running in a reasonable range, and maintain social stability to welcome the convening of the 20th National Congress of CPC.
-The goal of macro policy is to be "prudent and effective", the goal of micro policy is to "continuously stimulate the vitality of market players", and the goal of structural policy is to seek solid implementation, and the focus of reform and opening-up policy is to activate development momentum, while the goal of regional policy is to pursue balanced and coordinated development, and the focus of social policy is to hold on to the bottom line of people's livelihood.
+The goal of macro policy is to be "prudent and effective", the goal of micro policy is to "continuously stimulate the vitality of market players", and the goal of structural policy is to "strive to smooth out the national economic cycle".
+The goal of science and technology policy is to seek solid implementation, and the focus of reform and opening-up policy is to activate development momentum, while the goal of regional policy is to pursue balanced and coordinated development, and the focus of social policy is to hold on to the bottom line of people's livelihood.